 Still Using Weak Passwords?
 Do This Instead.

-As much as we try to convince ourselves that our passwords are impenetrable, professional hackers use tools and tactics that can help unveil them in seconds.
+And as much as we try to convince ourselves that our passwords are impenetrable, professional hackers use tools and tactics to help unveil them in seconds.
 Weak password security can lead to data breaches, identity theft, and even computer hijacking, allowing criminals to access and exploit your entity’s personally identifiable records.

 Are you still using your cat’s name, followed by an exclamation point, as your password?
 Do you use the same password for a variety of logins?
 If so, it’s time for a change.
 And when it comes to protecting yourself, your colleagues, and the community you serve, there’s no better time than the present.